boladeadeyemi/BoladeProject/README.md

 - 🔎 Search for a group member by name
 - ⚡ Fast, responsive React frontend
-- 🐍 Lightweight Flask API backend
+- 🐍 Lightweight node-express backend
 - 🔗 Frontend communicates with backend via REST API
 - 📦 Dockerized with multi-service setup
 - 🔄 Ready for CI/CD with GitHub Actions (optional)